isomerpages/moe-tampinespri/_for-parents/Growing Years Programme.md

 IV.
 Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) for more information on MOE Sexuality Education.
+You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.

-Note: MOE Sexuality Education page not found.

 ### **Overview of Tampines Primary School’s Sexuality Education Programme**